CERN - FATE MAPS - ENTANGLEMENTS

 Photo series consisting 40 x black and white photographs with captions under - 210 x 297mm + (various dimensions) plus Photobook edition publication: binding: embossed black linen bound hardback- dimensions 263mm x 263mm - pages 89 – presenting 40 black and white photographs with captions opposite pages.

-Photo series response documenting features in the concrete plaza drop zone of the reception, shop and visitor centre that sits opposite the wooden ark dome of the Universe of Particles, CERN.
-Low angle views of towering weeds seethe out and run wild spreading from rusted iron planters and captions to offer furtive observations suggesting how memory and trauma might decay and fade into the cosmic background.
+Photo series featuring in the concrete plaza drop zone of the reception that sits opposite the iconic dome of the visitor centre, Universe of Particles, Meyrin, CERN.
+Images present low angle views of towering weeds and captions to allude to memory and trauma making uncertain connections from the periphery alluding to the wider political and sociocultural collective of remembering and cold war secrecy.